roeiherz/ML_Programming-Assignment/HW1/README.md

 # Results
+## 1. Nearest Neighbor (NN) algorithm
-1. In this question, we will study the performance of the Nearest Neighbor (NN) algorithm on the MNIST dataset.
+In this question, we will study the performance of the Nearest Neighbor (NN) algorithm on the MNIST dataset.
 The MNIST dataset consists of images of handwritten digits, along with their labels.
 Each image has 28 × 28 pixels, where each pixel is in grayscale scale, and can get an integer value from 0 to 255.
 Each